ConfluxHQ/software-delivery-assessment/README.md

 > During the assessment:
 >
 > *	Keep the team on schedule by asking for some discussions to be held outside the session
-> * Write down the team scores and notes on the printed assessment sheets
+> * Write down the team scores and notes on the printed assessment sheets or ensure that scores and notes are captured in a digital tool.
-> * Take photographs of the completed assessment sheets
+> * Take photographs of the completed assessment sheets for **in-person sessions**.
-> * Get feedback from the team on the VALUE and EXECUTION of the engineering assessment - smiley faces are sufficient
+> * Get feedback from the team on the VALUE and EXECUTION of the engineering assessment - smiley faces are sufficient!
 >

 ### Timings